sully-vian/thunderbird-translate/NOTES.md

 ## TODO

-- [ ] Get the app language and define it as language target for the Gemini translation.
+- [x] Get the app language and define it as language target for the Gemini translation.
 - [ ] Store persistantly the API key.
+- [ ] Show the banner with loading message while translation is occuring.
+- [ ] Add close banner button (just hide, and just show if translation asked again, no requery API).